Skip to content

 On Desktop

-Just copy or move your the top-level folder com.micropythonos.helloworld/ (and its contents) to internal_filesystem/apps/ and you're good to go!
+If you are running MicroPythonOS on desktop from a source checkout, copy or move the top-level folder com.micropythonos.helloworld/ (and its contents) to internal_filesystem/apps/ and you're good to go.

 On ESP32